louMoxy/project-nightingale/content/_index.md

     an online survey!).
-We are really excited about this new phase of the project, and hope to have some updates for you soon! <br><br>If you would like to find out more about the new app, or migrate your existing umotif data, please reach out to hello@projectnightingale.org and one of our team will be in touch.
+We are really excited about this new phase of the project, and hope to have some updates for you soon! <br><br>If you would like to find out more about the new app, or migrate your existing umotif data, please reach out to <a href="hello@projectnightingale.org" title="">hello@projectnightingale.org</a>
+    and one of our team will be in touch.
 You can also use the box below to enter your email so that we can reach out to you regarding any Project Nightingale-related updates! <br><br>In the meantime, if you are new to Project Nightingale, please see the sections below to find out more about the history of the study, and our prior collaboration with umotif.
-    We also have various other website pages for you to explore - including information on upcoming Facebook Live talks by the <a href="https://nass.co.uk/" title="">National Axial Spondyloarthritis Society</a> (see "<a href="https://www.projectnightingale.org/events/"
+We also have various other website pages for you to explore - including information on upcoming Facebook Live talks by the
+    <a href="https://nass.co.uk/" title="">National Axial Spondyloarthritis Society</a>
+    (see "<a href="https://www.projectnightingale.org/events/" title="">Events</a>"
-    title="">Events</a>" tab above), and a <a href="https://www.projectnightingale.org/blogs/" title="">blog</a> section where we post various axial spondyloarthritis research updates.
-You can also find all our Project Nightingale scientific conference abstracts and publications on the "<a href="https://www.projectnightingale.org/publications/"
+    tab above), and a <a href="https://www.projectnightingale.org/blogs/" title="">blog</a>
+    section where we post various axial spondyloarthritis research updates.
+You can also find all our Project Nightingale scientific conference abstracts and publications on the "<a href="https://www.projectnightingale.org/publications/" title="">Publications</a>"
-    title="">Publications</a>" tab.
+    tab.
 Our first full Project Nightingale scientific manuscript was published just last month!<br><br>To our existing Project Nightingale participants, thank you for your patience while we undergo this migration and apologies for any potential disruption in your logging.
 If you have any queries, please email hello@projectnightingale.org and we will get back to you as soon as we can.
 Thank you for all your efforts!<br><br>All the best, <br>The Project Nightingale Team
 - template: signup-bar
   block: cta-bar
 - template: full-width-media-element